-Two pounds of sifted flour banked around pan, one-half pint of milk, one-half pint of water; mix to a thin batter, quickly add one-half pint of milk in which has been dissolved one teaspoonful of salt and one compressed yeast cake; leave remainder of flour against side of pan; cover and keep free from air fifty minutes; then mix in rest of flour until dough leaves side and bottom of pan; let stand for two and a half Divide into one-pound pieces; sub-divide into twelve hours. pieces.
-Flatten these small pieces of dough in squares threequarters of an inch thick, fold their corners to the centre, pinch them down to hold them, and turn the little rolls thus made over on a board covered with cloth: let them stand for about ten minutes, turn them up again on a baking-pan and put into a hot oven to bake quickly, for about fifteen minutes; when half done brush them with milk, return them to the oven and finish baking.
+Bank flour around pan, one-half pint of milk, one-half pint of water; mix to a thin batter, quickly add one-half pint of milk in which has been dissolved one teaspoonful of salt and one compressed yeast cake; leave remainder of flour against side of pan; cover and keep free from air fifty minutes; then mix in rest of flour until dough leaves side and bottom of pan; let stand for two and a half hours.
+Divide into onepound pieces; sub-divide into twelve pieces.
+Flatten these small pieces of dough in squares three-quarters of an inch thick, fold their corners to the centre, pinch them down to hold them, and turn the little rolls thus made over on a board covered with cloth; let them stand for about ten minutes, turn them up again on a baking-pan and put into a hot oven to bake quickly, for about fifteen minutes; when half done brush them with milk, return them to the oven and finish baking.
 Some trouble, but the result is delicious.

-BREAD TWIST ROLLS.
+BREAD TWIST ROLLS